c-sanders/Quaternion/README.md

 c = a + ib
 ```

-You can see from this that if a given quaternion has values of c and d equal to 0, then it
+You can see from this that if a given quaternion has values of $c$ and $d$ equal to 0, then it
 degenerates into a complex number.
 Since quaternions are an extension to complex numbers,
 they are often referred to as "hypercomplex numbers".
 Other examples of hypercomplex numbers
 include octonions and sedenions, and just as quaternions are examples of mathematical structures, so